-Widespread media coverage and increased interest from parliamentarians and politicians in the UK, Netherlands and Germany among others, helped lead to pledges of financial support and visits to Lebanon to hear stories firsthand

-Lebanese people hosting them.
+Widespread media coverage and increased interest from parliamentarians and politicians in the UK, Netherlands and Germany among others, helped lead to pledges of financial support and visits to Lebanon to hear stories firsthand from Syrian refugees and the Lebanese people hosting them.

-According to Mr Badenoch, this end-to-end approach to advocacy meant that once again, in 2013, children were at the centre of World
+According to Mr Badenoch, this end-to-end approach to advocacy meant that once again, in 2013, children were at the centre of World Vision's efforts to seek justice.